As a small business fights for survival during a crisis, there's often one vision that helps them get back through it: eventually returning to normal.

 Rethink and Budget for Benefits

 When budgeting for boosting staff back up, consider what changes in benefits and policies might affect the numbers.
-The swift spread of the coronavirus may have small businesses rethinking robust employee healthcare and paid sick leave as risk management strategies.
+The swift spread of the coronavirus may have small businesses rethinking robust associate healthcare and paid sick leave as risk management strategies.

 "For the first time, nearly every organization has been pushed into doing things they didn't think were possible," Epsky says.
 "For so long, we've talked about flexible work environments.
 Now people are working from home and figuring it out."